SethDavenport/moonads/README.md

-# anchovy
+# moonads
-Typescript Monads with Generics

-Because I need to learn how this stuff works.
-What better way than to implement a crappy one myself?

-Generic value types for an extra challenge.
+Typescript monads implemented in an object oriented style.
+Because I have a weird sense of humour.